OUR ANNUAL FESTIVAL TO CELEBRATE FERMENTATION!

 The 2018 festival will be Saturday, March 24th from 1-6pm at Lakeview Arena.

-Please follow the Spring Ferment Facebook page and this page for updates.
+Please follow the Spring Ferment Facebook page for updates.

 Designated Driver admission is $5 at the door and includes a festival glass and two tickets for kombucha.
 Designated Drivers need not register in advance, and there is no limit on Designated Driver tickets; all are welcome.